Multimodal Remote Inference: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-In this section, we model the multimodal remote inference system and formulate a two-modality scheduling problem.
+In this section, we model the multimodal remote inference system and formulate a modality scheduling problem.
+We cast the problem as an SMDP and prove the existence of an optimal stationary policy.

-As depicted in Fig.~\ref{fig:system model}, we consider a multimodal remote inference system, where two sensors send features to a receiver over a wireless channel.
-Each sensor corresponds to a distinct modality $m \in \{1,2\}$.
-Let time be slotted, indexed by $t = 0,1,\dots$.
-At each time $t$, each modality $m$ generates one feature $X_{m,t}$ from a given feature set $\mathcal{X}_m$; the joint feature set is defined as $\mathcal{X} \coloneq \mathcal{X}_1 \times \mathcal{X}_2$.
-Meanwhile, on the receiver side, a predictor (e.g., a neural network) uses the \emph{freshest received} features from both modalities to infer the current target value $Y_t$ from a given target set $\mathcal{Y}$.
-Because of bandwidth constraints, the scheduler can only select one modality for transmission at any given time.
-Suppose the $n$-th transmission starts at time $S_n$ and completes at time $D_n$.
-At time $S_n$, the scheduler selects only one modality for transmission, and the decision is denoted by $a_n \in \{1,2\}$.
-We assume that the scheduler always transmits the freshest feature, i.e., $X_{a_n, S_n}$, from modality $a_n$.
+As depicted in Fig.~\ref{fig:system model}, we consider a multimodal remote inference system consisting of $M$ sensors, each generating samples of a distinct modality, and a remote inference node that infers the target based on the received features.
+Let $\mathcal{M} \coloneq \{1,2,\dots, M\}$ denote the set of modalities.
+Time is slotted and indexed by $t = 0,1, \dots$ At each time $t$, a sensor of each modality $m$ generates a feature $X_{m,t}$ from feature space $\mathcal{X}_m$; the joint feature space is $\mathcal{X} \coloneq \mathcal{X}_1 \times \cdots \times \mathcal{X}_M$.
+On the receiver side, a predictor (e.g., a neural network) uses the \emph{freshest received} features from all modalities to infer the current target value $Y_t$ from a given target set $\mathcal{Y}$.

+Due to limited network resources, the scheduler can select only one modality for transmission at any given time, and the selected feature may take more than one time slot to reach the receiver.
+Suppose the $i$-th transmission starts at time $S_i$ and completes at time $D_i$.
+At time $S_i$, the scheduler selects one modality for transmission, and the decision is denoted by $d_i \in\mathcal{M}$.
+We assume that the scheduler always transmits the freshest feature from the scheduled modality, namely \(X_{d_i,S_i}\) from modality \(d_i\).
+Let $T_m$ denote the \emph{fixed} transmission time for modality $m$, which is a positive finite integer.
+Because modalities may have different feature sizes, their transmission times \(T_1, T_2, \dots, T_M\) may differ.

-Moreover, let $T_m$ denote the \emph{fixed} transmission time for modality $m$, which is a positive finite integer.
-Since the feature size varies, $T_1$ and $T_2$ may differ.
-We assume a reliable channel and do not consider preemption during transmission.
-That is, the receiver successfully receives the $n$-th selected feature from modality $a_n$ at time $D_n$, and the transmission duration is $T_{a_n}$.
-We also assume a work-conserving system: when the current transmission completes, the next transmission begins immediately, i.e., $S_{n+1} = D_n$ for every $n$.
+Moreover, we assume a reliable channel and do not consider preemption during transmission.
+That is, the receiver always successfully receives the feature from modality $d_i$ at time $D_i$, and the transmission duration is $T_{d_i}$ (i.e., $D_i - S_i = T_{d_i}$).
+We also assume a work-conserving system: when the current transmission completes, the subsequent transmission begins immediately, i.e., $S_{i+1} = D_i$ for every $i$.